Huawei FreeClip 2

 • Neither product has RGB lighting.

-• Both products have a battery life of 30 hours with the charging case.
+• Both products share a charging case battery life of 30 hours.

 • Both products have a rechargeable battery.